survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

 T> `productionConfig` is a stub for now and it will grow later as we expand the configuration further.

+T> The [process](https://nodejs.org/api/process.html) module used in the code is exposed by Node as a global.
+In addition to `env`, it provides plenty of other functionality that allows you to get more information of the host system.

 {pagebreak}

 ### Understanding `--env`